phpbb/chameleon/docs/css-architechture.md

 ?> into distinct sections, such that each section addresses a separate concern.
 A concern is a set of information that affects the code of a computer program.
 A program that embodies SoC well is called a modular program.

-Modular is a word we’re probably used to; the idea of breaking UIs and CSS into much smaller, composable pieces.
+Modular is a word we’re probably used to; the idea of breaking UIs and CSS into much smaller, composeable pieces.
 The separation of concerns is just a formal definition which covers the concepts of modularity and encapsulation in code.
 In CSS this means building individual components, and writing code which only focusses itself on one task at a time.